lake-wg/authz/draft-selander-ace-ake-authz.md

 ## Device <-> Authorization Server {#U-W}

-The communication between device and authorization server is carried out via the authenticator protected between the endpoints (protocol between U and W in {{fig-protocol}}) using an ECIES hybrid encryption scheme (see {{I-D.irtf-cfrg-hpke}}): The device uses the private key corresponding to its ephemeral DH key G_X generated for EDHOC message_1 (see {{U-V}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
-The shared secret is used to derive AEAD encryption keys to protect data between device and authorization server.
-The data is carried in EAD_1 and EAD_2 (between device and authenticator) and in Voucher Request/Response (between authenticator and authorization server).
+The communication between device and authorization server is carried out via the authenticator protected between the endpoints (protocol between U and W in {{fig-protocol}}) using the equivalent of a hybrid encryption scheme (see e.g. {{I-D.irtf-cfrg-hpke}}): The device uses the private key corresponding to its ephemeral DH key G_X generated for EDHOC message_1 (see {{U-V}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
+The shared secret is used to derive secret keys to protect data between U and W. The data is carried in EAD_1 and EAD_2 (between U and V) and in Voucher Request/Response (between V and W).

-TODO: Reference relevant ECIES scheme in {{I-D.irtf-cfrg-hpke}}.

-TODO: Define derivation of encryption keys (K_1, K_2) and nonces (N_1, N_2) for the both directions

-EAD_1 SHALL be the following CBOR sequence:
+### EAD_1

+EAD_1 = (L0, Voucher_Info), where L0 is the External Auxiliary Data Label (IANA registry created in Section 9.5 of {{I-D.ietf-lake-edhoc}}) and Voucher Info is the following CBOR sequence:

 ~~~~~~~~~~~
-EAD_1 = (
+Voucher_Info = (
-    L0:              int,
     LOC_W:           tstr,
-    SS:              int,
     CIPHERTEXT_RQ:   bstr
 )
 ~~~~~~~~~~~

 where

-* L0 is the External Auxiliary Data Label (IANA registry created in Section 9.5 of {{I-D.ietf-lake-edhoc}})

-and the rest is Voucher Info:

 * LOC_W is location information about the authorization server
-* SS is the selected cipher suite contained in the SUITES_I parameter of EDHOC message_1
 * 'CIPHERTEXT_RQ' is the authenticated encrypted identity of the device with SS as Additional Data, more specifically:

 'CIPHERTEXT_RQ' is 'ciphertext' of COSE_Encrypt0 (Section 5.2-5.3 of {{RFC8152}}) computed from the following:

-* the secret key K_1
+* the secret key K_1 derived as in {{edhoc-reuse}}
-* the nonce N_1
+* the nonce N_1 derived as in {{edhoc-reuse}}
 * 'protected' is a byte string of size 0
 * 'plaintext and 'external_aad' as below: